aremazeilles/sarafun_assembly_simulation/planar_folding_assembly/README.md

 ![Simulation screenshot](img/sim_screenshot.bmp)

-The objective of this simulation is to try to replicate the controller described in [this paper](https://arxiv.org/abs/1604.06558), in order to perform a sliding motion and then a folding motion while maintaining the desired contact forces.
+The objective of this simulation is to try to replicate the controller described in [this paper][planar_folding_paper], in order to perform a sliding motion and then a folding motion while maintaining the desired contact forces.

 ## Basic usage